What You Will Need:

 2. On a slow speed, and again with plenty of water, begin to grind away the bottom of the core until you are left with a beautiful smooth surface.

-3. Stop every now again to make sure the tea light sits well within the stone.
+3. Stop every now and again to make sure the tea light sits well within the stone.
 If it is raised up on one side, you know where to grind down a bit further.

 Helpful Note: Attach some felt furniture protector pads to the bottom of the stone to protect any wooden surfaces you might place the candle holder on.